On Alternating-Time Temporal Logic, Hyperproperties, and Strategy Sharing: Model Checking of

 \begin{definition} An alternating parity automaton (APA) over alphabet $\Sigma$ is a tuple $\calA = (Q, q_0, \delta, c)$ where $Q$ is a finite set of states, $q_0 \in Q$ is an initial state, $c : Q \to \nat$ is a state coloring, and $\delta : Q \times \Sigma \to \bool^+(Q)$ is a transition function that maps pairs of state and letter to a positive boolean formula over $Q$ (denoted with $\bool^+(Q)$). \end{definition}

 Formally, we model the alternation in APAs by viewing the transitions as positive boolean formulas over states (i.e., formulas formed using only conjunctions and disjunctions).
 For example, if $\delta(q, l) = q_1 \lor (q_2 \land q_3)$, we can -- from state $q \in Q$ and upon reading letter $l \in \Sigma$ -- either move to state $q_1$ or move to \emph{both} $q_2$ and $q_3$ (i.e., spawn two copies of our automaton, one starting in state $q_2$ and one in $q_3$).
 We write $\calL(\calA) \subseteq \Sigma^\omega$ for the set of all infinite words that are accepted by $\calA$, i.e., all infinite words where we can construct a run tree such that for all paths, the \emph{minimal} color that occurs infinity many times (as given by $c$) is \emph{even}.
-See \cite{Vardi95} for details.
-We give a formal definition in \ifFull{\Cref{app:apa}}{\cite{fullVersion}} and, here, instead, consider an illustrative example.
+See \ifFull{\cite{Vardi95} and the appendix}{\cite{Vardi95,fullVersion}} for details.